 If you already have a laptop or tablet, its OS can impact how easily the devices can be synced and work seamlessly together.
 Whether you’re a Windows or Mac user, each OS will have its own way of and limitations on interacting and synching with your phone.

-When choosing an OS, you have three main options to consider, each with their own characteristics and advantages: Android is run by Google and is the most widespread operating system, iOS is exclusive to Apple iPhone, and Windows Phone is run by Microsoft.
+When choosing an OS, you have two main options to consider, each with their own characteristics and advantages: Android is run by Google and is the most widespread operating system and iOS is exclusive to Apple iPhone.

 Android is available across a variety of phones and brands, so you have more options when choosing the handset you want.
 Android phones are powerful, bright and clear.
 There are over a million apps available from Google Play, so you’re bound to find what you are looking for.
 If you own another Android device such as a tablet, you can instantly share your calendars, settings and apps, allowing them to work together seamlessly.